ondrong/home-monitor/README.md

 - A bunch of photo cameras, webcams, network IP cams or whatever device you have that allows picture to be taken from.
 - Some digital temperature sensors you might have lying around somewhere.
 I use Dallas DS18B20 via 1-wire interface and a cheap chinese USB device called Temper.

 ## installation

 * Clone the repo
 * Put the files where they need to be
 * Pray it works

+Unfortunately I don't really have time nor willingness to provide step by step installation tutorial.
+I'm sure there are lots of smart and curious people who will use my code to build something even better and bigger.
+So go download/clone/fork home-monitor and have some fun with it!

+## my setup

+If anyone is interested here's my current setup:

+* BananaPi runs the home-monitor scripts and has Logitech webcam and Temper connected to its USB ports
+* Raspberry Pi has Dallas DS18B20 1wire sensor connected via it's GPIO and also has Creative webcam
+* Bunch of different routers running Oleg/OpenWRT/Tomato firmware with a load of webcams attached (mainly Logitech)